RJDennis/SmolyakApprox.jl/README.md

 This package implements Smolyak's method for approximating multivariate continuous functions.

-To install this package (it is currently not official, and so not included in METADATA) you need to run in the REPL
+To install this package (it is currently not official, and so not included in METADATA) you need to type in the REPL

 Pkg.clone("https://github.com/RJDennis/SmolyakApprox.jl")